AurelienGasser/planetocd/README.md

 The goal of Planet OCD is to help spread quality and up-to-date information on OCD to non-English speakers for free.

 The articles come from external sources and are translated from their original English version.
-Currently, articles are available in French, Spanish and Chinese (traditional).
+Currently, articles are available in French, Spanish and Chinese (simplified).

 Contribute
 ----------